Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Spectral flow in the theory of vertex algebras

-The following theorem summarizes the properties of spectral flow: \begin{theoreme}[\cite{Li1997} and Proposition 5.4 of \cite{li1995localsystemstwistedvertex}] Let $V$ be an operator vertex superalgebra, $\Lh$ be a finite dimensional abelian Lie algebra with a nondegenerate symmetric bilinear form $\kappa$.
+where $Y_{M} : V \lra \cF(M)$ is naturally extended to a $\C[z,z^{-1}]$-linear map denoted again $Y_{M} : V[z,z^{-1}] \lra \cF(M)$.
+The following theorem summarizes the properties of spectral flow: \begin{theoreme}[\cite{Li1997} and Proposition 5.4 of \cite{li1995localsystemstwistedvertex}] Let $V$ be a conformal vertex superalgebra, $\Lh$ be a finite dimensional abelian Lie algebra with a nondegenerate symmetric bilinear form $\kappa$.
 Let

 be a vertex superalgebra morphism satisfying Conditions (\ref{condition direct sum of fock spaces}) and (\ref{condition primary fields}).